l3das/L3DAS21/README.md

 ## Baseline models
 We provide baseline models for both tasks, implemented in PyTorch.
 For task 1 we use a Filter and Sum Network (FaSNet) and for task 2 a SELDNet architecture.
-Please refer to the challenge paper [link] for additional information about our models.

 To train our baseline models with the default arguments run:
 ```bash